mayank1101/mayank1101.github.io/_posts/2025-12-15-pytorch-foundation-part1.md

 ```

 **Key takeaways:**

-- Always check `torch.cuda.is_available()` before using GPU
+- Always check `torch.cuda.is_available()` before using GPU.
-- Use device-agnostic patterns for portable code
+- Use device-agnostic patterns for portable code.
-- Operations require tensors on the same device
+- Operations require tensors on the same device.
-- GPU shines for large-scale operations; overhead hurts small ops
+- GPU shines for large-scale operations; overhead hurts small operations.

 ---